arpan-g/cpu_miner_bitbake/README.md

 If you are building a linux image using bitbake for your embedded platform and are curious to mine either BTC/LTC you can use this recipe.
-This recipe uses cpu miner application available in: https://github.com/pooler/cpuminer
+This recipe uses cpu miner application available at: https://github.com/pooler/cpuminer

 This is a simple recipe with the least possible parameters required to build the image.